 The list above is by no means exhaustive.
 We cover this and more in the Cognitive Decline Course.

-Genetic influences on Alzheimer’s disease and dementia
+Consider the Genetic Influences on Alzheimer’s Disease and Dementia

 There are specialized structures that cap the ends of eukaryotic chromosomes that are made up of DNA and protein.
 They are known as telomeres.
 Telomeres shorten with repeated cell division in somatic cells.